openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Determines if another rectangle intersects with the ofRectangle.
+Determines if another rectangle intersects with this rectangle.

 Rectangles that only share an edge and do not intersect otherwise are not considered to intersect and will return false.